ssilver51/GABF/README.md

 <p align="center"><img src="images/word_cloud_beer_names_without_brewery_or_category_keywords.png" width=800></p>
 <br>
 <br>
 That is a bit better.
 We got rid of the official category names from our word cloud, but we still have a few stragglers like "IPA", "Pils", and "Barleywine".
-After some investigation, I found that although these are commonly known beer styles, they are not the **official** names used in GABF categories (for example, GABF uses the full name "India Pale Ale" rather than "IPA").
+After some investigation, I found that although these are commonly known beer styles, they are not the <strong>official</strong> names used in GABF categories (for example, GABF uses the full name "India Pale Ale" rather than "IPA").
 <br>
 <br>
 Even so, we can take a few inferences from this word cloud.
 We see a few descriptive words that appear quite frequently, such as "Cherry", "Milk", "Bourbon", "Gold", and "Apricot".
 It appears adjectives such as these have a positive impact on how well a beer is received.